onedayrun/pricing/README.md

 ### 1 Meeting, Workshop, 30 Minutes
 To achieve great things, you need a plan.
 We will prepare a workshop schedule for you based on your business goals, requirements, and expectations regarding technology.
+Although each workshop is a different adventure and need, we have created business workshop processes that allow us to gather information well.

++ A well-prepared development plan will allow you to avoid unplanned costs.
+The more precisely the better for your e-business!
++ Workshops are needed so that we can get to know each other’s expectations.
+Both you and we can determine whether we will decide to cooperate or not.
++ If you want to know more about the workshops, please go to Vision-To-Plan eCommerce Workshops.

 It's the right moment to precisely discuss your vision.
 We will do that step by step and together we will choose the MVP scope.